Online jobs for artists are tricky to find.

 Those with mad skills behind the lens could join several websites and earn through either direct sales or commissions.

-- Avanti Press – For pet-loving photographers interested in designing greeting cards
+- Avanti Press – For photographers interested in designing greeting cards

-- Nature Friend – Nature-focused magazine accepts photography for publication
+- Nature Friend – Nature-focused magazine accepts submitted photographs for publication

 - Obeo – You don’t need a portfolio here.
 You just have to take decent photos of homes listed in the real estate market

-- The Sun Magazine – Freelance photographers earn $100 to $500 for one-time use of their photos
+- The Sun Magazine – Freelance photographers can earn $100 to $500 for a one-time use of their photos

-- Papyrus – This greeting card company pays photographers and illustrators for their work to be included in their products
+- Papyrus (see under How Do I Submit Artwork) – This greeting card company pays photographers and illustrators for their work to be included in their products

 In the past, I’ve talked about several sources where photographers can turn their photos into cash.